Quakers in Europe: Italy

+Pier Cesare Bori was a well-known Italian Quaker.

+There were only 16 Friends in Italy as of 2017 in two meetings, one being in Rome.

 Netherlands

 Seventeenth century

 Quakers first arrived in the Netherlands in 1655 when the nephew of William Ames and Margaret Fell, William Caton, took up residence in Amsterdam.
 The Netherlands were seen by Quakers as a refuge from persecution in England and they perceived themselves to have affinities with the Dutch Collegiants and Mennonites who had sought sanctuary in the country.
 However, Quakers still encountered persecution similar to that from which they had hoped to escape in England.
 This did not prevent the start of preaching tours however, and in 1661, Ames and Caton visited the County Palatine of the Rhine and met with Charles I Louis, Elector Palatine at Heidelberg.

 William Penn, the Quaker founder of Pennsylvania, had a maternal connection to the Netherlands and visited in 1671.
-He returned in 1677 with George Fox and Robert Barclay and at Walta Castle, their religious community at Wieuwerd in Friesland, he unsuccessfully tried to convert the similarly-minded Labadists to Quakerism.
+He returned in 1677 with George Fox and Robert Barclay and at Walta Castle, their religious community at Wieuwerd in Friesland, he unsuccessfully tried to convert the similarly minded Labadists to Quakerism.
 The men also journeyed on the Rhine to Frankfurt, accompanied by the Amsterdam Quaker Jan Claus who was their translator.
 His brother, Jacob Claus, had Quaker books translated and published in Dutch and he later produced a map of Philadelphia.